remix-run/remix/docs/future/vite.md

 });
 ```

+### Server code removal in development

+In production, Vite treeshakes server-only code from your client bundle, just like the existing Remix compiler.
+However, in development, Vite lazily compiles each module on-demand and therefore _does not_ treeshake across module boundaries.

+If you run into browser errors in development that reference server-only code, be sure to place that [server-only code in a `.server` file][server-only-code].

+At first, this might seem like a compromise for DX when compared to the existing Remix compiler, but it actually has some nice benefits.
+To start, the mental model is much simpler: `.server` is for server-only code, everything else could be on both the client and the server.
+Additionally, this brings Remix in alignment with module-level `"use client"` and `"use server"` directives necessary for when Remix adopts React Server Components.

 ## Troubleshooting

 Check out the [known issues with the Remix Vite plugin on GitHub][issues-vite] before filing a new bug report!